phillipjoveski/churchhill-house-html-css/docs/module-2/html-3.md

 # HTML 3: Coding introduction

 ### Introduction

-Describe some key coding terms
+- Describe some key coding terms

-Outline the default HTML structure and describe how it works
+- Outline the default HTML structure
+- Describe how it works